xhyuo/netZoo/README.md

 ```
 Use example datasets within package to test this package.

-Refer to four input datasets files: one TB control expression dataset, one treated expression dataset, one motif sequence dataset, and one protein-protein interaction datasets in inst/extdat.
+Refer to four input datasets files: one TB control expression dataset, one TB treated expression dataset, one motif sequence dataset, and one protein-protein interaction datasets in inst/extdat.
+All datasets are public data.

 ```R
 treated_expression_file_path <- system.file("extdata", "expr4.txt", package = "PandaCondor", mustWork = TRUE)
 control_expression_file_path <- system.file("extdata", "expr10.txt", package = "PandaCondor", mustWork = TRUE)
 motif_file_path <- system.file("extdata", "chip.txt", package = "PandaCondor", mustWork = TRUE)
 ppi_file_path <- system.file("extdata", "ppi.txt", package = "PandaCondor", mustWork = TRUE)
 ```

-Use three file paths and rm_missing option TRUE to run PANDA for treated and control network.
+### PANDA and plot PANDA network

+Assign the paths of treated expression dataset, motif dataset, and ppi dataset above to flag `e`(refers to "expression dataset"), `m`(refers to "=motif dataset"), and `ppi`(refers to "PPI" dataset) respectively.
+Then set option `rm_missing` to `TRUE` to run **PANDA** to generate an aggregate network for treated.
+Repeat but alter the paths of treated expression dataset to control expression datasets to generate an aggregate network for control.
-`treated_all_panda_result` and `control_all_panda_result` below are large lists with three items: the entire PANDA network, indegree nodes and score, outdegree nodes and score.
-Use `$panda`,`$indegree` and '$outdegree' to access each item.
+vector `treated_all_panda_result` and vector `control_all_panda_result` below are large lists with three elements: the entire PANDA network, indegree ("to" nodes) nodes and score, outdegree ("from" nodes) nodes and score.
+Use `$panda`,`$indegree` and '$outdegree' to access each item resepctively.

 ```R
 treated_all_panda_result <- runPanda(e = treated_expression_file_path, m = motif_file_path, ppi = ppi_file_path, rm_missing = TRUE )